Jordan Stolz joins Eric Heiden with a 500-1,000 speedskating double gold at the Olympics

 MILAN (AP) — For a while now, Jordan Stolz's talent and dominance as a speedskater, and his much-anticipated potential for Olympic success, prompted many to repeatedly mention his name — prematurely, no doubt — alongside that of Eric Heiden.
 Now they really do belong in the same sentence, at least in one regard.

+“I mean, I guess it’s halfway, but it’s hard to say it’s like a 50% chance to get the other two,” Stolz said.
+“Because you never know what can happen.”

-Heiden, of course, did it as part of his record sweep of all five individual events at the 1980 Lake Placid Games for the U.S., taking everything from the 500 to the 10,000, and all in Olympic-record time.
+Heiden, of course, completed a record sweep of all five individual events at the 1980 Lake Placid Games for the U.S., taking everything from the 500 to the 10,000.

-Stolz finished the 500 in an Olympic-record time of 33.77 seconds, after also setting a Games mark in his win in the 1,000 on Wednesday.
+With Heiden in the stands Saturday, Stolz finished the 500 in an Olympic-record time of 33.77 seconds, after also setting a Games mark in his win in the 1,000.
 Both times, the silver went to Jenning do Boo of the Netherlands, who clocked 33.88 in the shortest speedskating event.
 Both times, they raced head-to-head in the same heat.

+“We push each other.
+He’s really strong.
+I’m also really strong.
+It’s really cool to see,” Stolz said.
+“I guess I like being paired together.
+It makes it more fun for the viewers.”

-Stolz was leading Wednesday as they came out of the final curve, then they were even entering the last stretch.
-But Stolz, who overcame a deficit in the 1,000, turned on the speed and leaned across the line first again in the 500.
-De Boo slipped and fell into the wall afterward, while Stolz skated past and shook his right fist overhead.
+Stolz figured the 500 would be his toughest test in Milan.
+He was leading out of the final curve.
+They were even entering the last stretch.
+But Stolz, who overcame a deficit in the 1,000, turned on the speed and leaned across the line first again.
+De Boo slipped and fell into the wall afterward, while Stolz skated past and shook his right fist.

 Canada’s Laurent Dubreuil got the bronze in 34.26.

-The last American to win Olympic gold in the men’s 500 was Casey FitzRandolph in 2002.
+The last American to win Olympic gold in the men’s 500 was Joey Cheek in 2006.

 The soft-spoken Stolz acknowledges that, yes, his aims are high, and, sure, he is flattered by the comparisons to Heiden.
 But Stolz, who isn’t entered in the 5,000 or 10,000 in Milan, also knows he isn’t trying to recreate the same sort of unprecedented and all-encompassing performance turned in by Heiden.

-Note: This story has been corrected to show the last American to win Olympic gold in the men’s 500 was Joey Cheek in 2006, not Casey FitzRandolph in 2002.